 Published On: Apr 11 2013 06:22:16 PM EDTUpdated On: Apr 15 2014 02:00:00 AM EDT

 2013: Three people are killed and more than 200 injured after two bombs go off within seconds of each other near the finish line of the Boston Marathon.
-Brothers Dzhokhar and Tamerlan Tsarnaev were eventually identified as suspects, with Tamerlan dying following an April 19 shootout with police and Dzhokhar being captured after a manhunt in Watertown, Mass., later the same day.
+Brothers Dzhokhar and Tamerlan Tsarnaev were eventually identified as suspects, with Tamerlan dying following an April 19 shootout with police and Dzhokhar being captured after a manhunt in Watertown, Massachusetts, later the same day.

 2001: Punk music singer-songwriter Joey Ramone, best known as the lead singer of the punk rock band the Ramones, dies of lymphoma at the age of 49 in New York City.
 Later in the year, he would be elected to the Rock and Roll Hall of Fame as a member of the Ramones.
 He's seen here on the cover of "Don't Worry About Me," his first solo album, which was released posthumously in 2002.